How about a trip along London’s golden-paved streets in South Hill Park’s magical and festive production of the classic Dick Whittington and his Cat.

 Join Dick Whittington and his Cat on their daring journey through the streets of London to seek fame and fortune.
 Will the streets be paved with gold?
 Will he defeat the dastardly King Rat?
 Will he win the hand of the lovely Alice?
 Join us at the Wilde Theatre to experience this sparkling production filled with music and mayhem.

 South Hill Park’s critically acclaimed in-house pantomime is filled with magic and laughter.
 This year sees the welcome return of Bracknell’s favourite dame Brad Clapson along with the director behind Beauty and the Beast and Cinderella, Adam Stafford.
 The script for this year’s production is being lovingly crafted by writer Joyce Branagh (sister of South Hill Park patron Sir Kenneth Branagh).

 This show will be filled with cheers for dazzling dames, boos for rotten rogues, fun and escapades galore as Dick and his friends set out on their adventure.
 This lesson in friendship, ambition and kindness is the perfect end to the winter.
 South Hill Park’s sparkling production of Dick Whittington and his Cat is not to be missed!

-With fan favourite Brad Clapson returning as Sarah the Cook, South Hill Park present their most festive pantomime yet.
+With fan favourite Brad Clapson returning as Sally South Hill.
+South Hill Park present their most festive pantomime yet.

 The show runs from Friday 30 November 2018 to Saturday 5 January 2019.
 Extra performances have been added!